kerimdzhanov/dotenv-flow/README.md

 Loads variables defined in a given file(s) into `process.env`.

-When several filenames are given, the parsed variables are merged using the "overwrite" strategy.
+When several filenames are given, parsed environment variables are merged using the "overwrite" strategy since it utilizes [`.parse()`](#parsefilenames-options--object) for doing this.

-Merging the parsed environment variables into `process.env` is done using the "append" strategy, thus giving the higher priority to the environment variables that are predefined by the shell.
+But eventually, assigning the parsed environment variables to `process.env` is done using the "append" strategy, thus giving a higher priority to the environment variables predefined by the shell.

 ##### Parameters:

 ##### `filenames`
 ###### Type: `string|string[]`

 A filename or a list of filenames to load.

 ##### `[options.encoding]`
 ###### Type: `string`
+###### Default: `"utf8"`

 An optional encoding for reading files.